 You are here

 Students who withdraw from Bloomsburg University prior to the end of the fifth week of the semester may be due a refund of money paid to the university.
 This refund policy has been established in accordance with regulations governing the State System of Higher Education.
-A copy of this policy is sent to students with their university bill and is also available upon request from the Bloomsburg University Business Office.
+A copy of this policy is emailed to students at their BU email account and is also available upon request from the Bloomsburg University Bursar Office.

 If a student receives financial aid funds from the Federal Title IV Aid Programs and the student withdraws from Bloomsburg University, a portion of these funds may need to be returned to the federal government as follows: